sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.8 Check the NTP date and timezone between DPU and NPU

 #### Steps
- * Use command `date` to get date and time zone on Swith
+ * Use command `date` to get date and time zone on Switch
  * Use command `ssh admin@169.254.x.x` to enter into required dpu.
  * Use command `date` to get date and time zone on DPU